lukso-network/docs/docs/learn/introduction.md

 ## Key Benefits

-The table below highlights the benefits of LSP features:
+The table below highlights the features of the LSPs and their benefits:

 | Feature                                        | Benefits                                                                                                                                                                                                                                                                                                                                                                               |
 | ---------------------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |